This chapter provides an introduction to the Oracle Fusion Middleware Disaster Recovery solution.

 A given system typically has one physical host name.
 It can also have one or more additional network names, corresponding to IP addresses enabled on its network interfaces, that are used by clients to access it over the network.
 Further, each network name can be aliased with one or more alias host names.

-See also the alias host name definition earlier in this section.
+See also the Alias Host Name definition earlier in this section.

 Whenever the term "virtual host name" is used in this document, it is assumed to be associated with a virtual IP address.
 In cases where just the IP address is needed or used, it will be explicitly stated.

-virtual IP: Also, cluster virtual IP and load balancer virtual IP.
 Generally, a virtual IP can be assigned to a hardware cluster or load balancer.
 To present a single system view of a cluster to network clients, a virtual IP serves as an entry point IP address to the group of servers which are members of the cluster.
 A virtual IP can be assigned to a server load balancer or a hardware cluster.

 A hardware cluster uses a cluster virtual IP to present to the outside world the entry point into the cluster (it can also be set up on a standalone machine).
-The hardware cluster's software manages the movement of this IP address between the two physical nodes of the cluster while clients connect to this IP address without the need to know which physical node this IP address is currently active on.
+The hardware cluster's software manages the movement of this IP address between the two physical nodes of the cluster, while clients connect to this IP address without the need to know which physical node this IP address is currently active on.
 In a typical two-node hardware cluster configuration, each machine has its own physical IP address and physical host name, while there could be several cluster IP addresses.
 These cluster IP addresses float or migrate between the two nodes.
 The node with current ownership of a cluster IP address is active for that address.

 A load balancer also uses a virtual IP as the entry point to a set of servers.
 These servers tend to be active at the same time.
-This virtual IP address is not assigned to any individual server but to the load balancer which acts as a proxy between servers and their clients.
+This virtual IP address is not assigned to any individual server but to the load balancer that acts as a proxy between servers and their clients.

-site failover: The process of making the current standby site the new production site after the production site becomes unexpectedly unavailable (for example, due to a disaster at the production site).
+The process of making the current standby site the new production site after the production site becomes unexpectedly unavailable (for example, due to a disaster at the production site).
 This book also uses the term "failover" to refer to a site failover.

-site switchback: The process of reverting the current production site and the current standby site to their original roles.
+The process of reverting the current production site and the current standby site to their original roles.
 Switchbacks are planned operations done after the switchover operation has been completed.
 A switchback restores the original roles of each site: the current standby site becomes the production site and the current production site becomes the standby site.
 This book also uses the term "switchback" to refer to a site switchback.

-site switchover: The process of reversing the roles of the production site and standby site.
+The process of reversing the roles of the production site and standby site.
 Switchovers are planned operations done for periodic validation or to perform planned maintenance on the current production site.
 During a switchover, the current standby site becomes the new production site, and the current production site becomes the new standby site.
 This book also uses the term "switchover" to refer to a site switchover.

-site synchronization: The process of applying changes made to the production site at the standby site.
+The process of applying changes made to the production site at the standby site.
 For example, when a new application is deployed at the production site, you should perform a synchronization so that the same application will be deployed at the standby site, also.

-symmetric topology: An Oracle Fusion Middleware Disaster Recovery configuration that is completely identical across tiers on the production site and standby site.
+An Oracle Fusion Middleware Disaster Recovery configuration that is completely identical across tiers on the production site and standby site.
 In a symmetric topology, the production site and standby site have the identical number of hosts, load balancers, instances, and applications.
 The same ports are used for both sites.
 The systems are configured identically and the applications access the same data.
-This manual describes how to set up a symmetric Oracle Fusion Middleware Disaster Recovery topology for an enterprise configuration.
+This guide describes how to set up a symmetric Oracle Fusion Middleware Disaster Recovery topology for an enterprise configuration.

-target: Targets are core Enterprise Manager entities which represent the infrastructure and business components in an enterprise.
+Targets are core Enterprise Manager entities which represent the infrastructure and business components in an enterprise.
 These components need to be monitored and managed for efficient functioning of the business.
 For example, Oracle Fusion Middleware farm or Oracle Database.

-site: Site is a set of different targets in a datacenter needed to run a group of applications.
+Site is a set of different targets in a datacenter needed to run a group of applications.
 For example, a site could consist of Oracle Fusion Middleware instances, databases, storage, and so on.
 A datacenter may have more than one site defined by Oracle Site Guard and each of them managed independently for operations like switchover and failover.